catenglaender/public-notes/ILIAS-development/2026/semantic-button-link-hierarchy/semantic-button-link-hierarchy.md

 This means that inside an isolated context (a toolbar, a line, a boxed item) the priority order somewhat resets and counts for mostly this context.

 Since the repeated loudest button clutters the screen let's walk that change back.
 Drawing the eye to the most important action of the page by using that color exclusively seemed to have been the right choice.
-Let's additionally modify the header to use a larger size to further strengthen the one actions that will be most likely the reason why the user came to this page:
+Let's additionally modify the header to use a larger size to further strengthen the two actions that are the most essential for the workflow cycle of a Group:

 ![btn-interface-09-larger-header-actions.png](img/btn-interface-09-larger-header-actions.png)